- What is Form 61A?

 Undisclosed income, tax evasion, and corruption are eroding the backbone of the Indian economy.
 To address these issues, the Income Tax Department of India has made it mandatory for taxpayers to comply with the rule requiring them to provide data on SFTs through Form 61A.

 Just as it is essential to file the ITR, it is also important to consider all aspects of income and relevant sections of the income tax laws to ensure compliance as an NRI.
-We understand that all of this might feel overwhelming, and hence, to escape, you need an NRI-specific taxation firm.
+We understand that all of this might feel overwhelming, and hence, you need an NRI-specific taxation firm to escape.

 SaveTaxs, a leading NRI-specific taxation firm, has been helping NRIs for decades with taxation and consultancy services.
-Our satisfied and loyal clientele of thousands of NRIs worldwide is proof of our strong presence and expertise.
+Our thousands of satisfied and loyal NRIs worldwide are proof of our strong presence and expertise.

 We provide tailored tax plans for every client because we understand that each case is unique.
-SaveTaxS experts treat your tax concerns as their own and provide the best possible advice to minimize your tax liabilities.
+Savetaxs experts treat your tax concerns as their own and give the best possible advice to minimize your tax liabilities.

 Connect with us today — we’re available 24×7 across all time zones.